Applications

 4. In the list of applications, click More Actions for the application that you want to update and select Open Application.

-5. Select the version that you want to change the state of then click Change State.
+5. Select the version that you want to change the state of, then click Manage Lifecycle.

-To add an application version to an environment:
+To add an application version to an environment, perform these steps:

 1. On the Application Domains page, click the application domain that contains the application you want to update.

-5. In the Versions list, select the version that you want to add to an environment
+2. In the graph view, click the application that you want to add to an environment.

-7. Select the Environment that contains the modeled event mesh that you want to add the application version to.
+5. Click Add for the event broker that you want to add the application to.

 Downloading an AsyncAPI Document for an Application